Move Beyond Power, Politics, and Political Correctness

 Inclusivity, as you will learn in this program, can become an even greater expression of care for one another and create a dynamic environment in which people can truly thrive.

-This custom learning experience (coaching and course) will teach you how to recognize and anticipate the common places where inclusivity can end up working against itself.
+This online course will teach you how to recognize and anticipate the common places where inclusivity can end up working against itself.
 There are specific skills and actions that can help you move an organization into a genuinely diverse space — where differences can be harnessed for greater creativity, team cohesion, and self-expression.

 About The Course